Complementarity of gravitational wave analyses and di-Higgs production in the exploration of the Electroweak Phase

 In \cref{bp12}, we observe that for BP1 the theoretical RxSM distributions using $\laijk^{(0)}$ (blue curve) and using $\rlaijk{1}$ (red curve) have similar shapes.
 When taking into account the experimental uncertainties and error bands, we find in the right plot that the two curves are indistinguishable from each other, but can be distinguished from the SM distribution.
-Using the definition from Eqs.\ (47) and (48) of \citere{Braathen:2025qxf}, we obtain a significance to discriminate the RxSM distribution using $\rlaijk{1}$ from the SM curve of $\zohh = 4.4$.
+Using the definition from Eqs.\ (47) and (48) of \citere{Braathen:2025qxf}, we obtain a significance to discriminate the RxSM distribution using $\rlaijk{1}$ from the SM curve of $\zohh = 4.8$.
 From this we conclude that using the differential distributions, the RxSM can to a good degree of confidence be distinguished from the SM in BP1.
-This significance arises from the modification of the interference at low values of $m_{hh} \sim 400~\mathrm{GeV}$, due to the BSM deviation in $\kala$.
+This significance arises from the modification of the interference at low values of $m_{hh} \lesssim 400~\mathrm{GeV}$, due to the BSM deviation in $\kala$.
 It is interesting to note that the resonant peak, visible in the theoretical curve for $m_{hh}\simeq 800\gev$, is completely washed away once experimental effects are taken into consideration.

-In the case of BP2 (lower row of \cref{bp12}), the clear resonant peak at $m_{hh} \approx 600~\mathrm{GeV}$ in the theoretical curves (left plot), is somewhat washed out after the inclusion of experimental uncertainties (right plot) but remains distinguishable from the continuum, i.e.\ the SM distribution.
-The deviation of $\kappa_\lambda$ from the SM is smaller in BP2 than in BP1, which reduces the change in the \mhh\ distribution near the di-Higgs threshold and yields a lower significance.
-On the other hand, the resonant peak also contributes more noticeably to the significance, resulting in a value of $\zohh = 4.0$.
+In the case of BP2 (lower row of \cref{bp12}), the clear resonant peak at $m_{hh} \approx 650 \gev$ in the theoretical curves (left plot), is somewhat washed out after the inclusion of experimental uncertainties (right plot) but may remain distinguishable from the continuum, i.e.\ the SM distribution.
+The deviation of $\kappa_\lambda$ from the SM is smaller in BP2 than in BP1, which reduces the change in the \mhh\ distribution near the di-Higgs threshold and tends to lower the significance.
+On the other hand, the resonant peak also contributes more noticeably to the significance, resulting in a value of $\zohh = 4.9$.